 The College of Education

-Programs at the graduate level lead to master’s degrees with initial or advanced certification in teaching, special education, school administration, reading specialist and media specialist.
-Master’s degree programs in early childhood education, elementary education and secondary education are aligned with the certification standards of the National Board for Professional Teaching.
-Doctoral and master’s degrees are offered in the area of instructional technology.
-Programs of study within the College of Education are constantly assessed and organized to provide students at all levels with a professional education based on current research, models of best practice and the needs of the larger professional community.
+As the first teacher-training institution in Maryland, Towson University has a distinguished history in the preparation of classroom teachers, educational specialists, and school leaders.
+Several graduate programs in the College of Education lead to initial or advanced certification in teaching, school administration, gifted and creative education, reading specialist, and school library media specialist.
+Master’s degree programs in early childhood education, elementary education, special education, and secondary education offer advanced training for professionals.
+Doctoral and master’s degrees are offered in the area of instructional technology and design for educators as well as individuals in other professional fields.
+The College also offers several post-baccalaureate certificates in areas such as special education, online learning and teaching, English language learners, and community engagement.
+Programs of study within the College of Education engage in continuous improvement to provide students at all levels with a professional education based on the most current research models of best practice and the needs of the larger professional community.

 Laurie Mullen, Dean

-Karen Robertson, Associate Dean
+Laila Richman, Associate Dean

-Jeff Kenton, Assistant Dean
+Gilda Martinez-Alba, Assistant Dean

 Doctoral Degree Program

 Certificate of Advanced Study (Post-Master’s)